SirPepe/ornament/Readme.md

 which in turn causes the `@reactive` method `#render()` to update the UI accordingly.
-Other approaches, such as full-blown frameworks make similar functionality even more accessible, but those are usually full-blown frameworks with all sorts of attached baggage and mist of them have no capability to properly express dom properties and attributes exactly like the build-in elements do.
+Other approaches, such as full-blown frameworks make similar functionality even more accessible, but those are usually full-blown frameworks with all sorts of attached baggage and most of them have no capability to properly express dom properties and attributes exactly like the build-in elements do.
 If you are about any of the above, Schleifchen will save you quite a few keystrokes.